ABMI-Kevin/ndpc/docs/02-methods.md

 ## Conducting the survey

 Conducting the survey is the core piece of work that you'll be doing.
-This is when you will be placing the recorder at a designed [location](#locations) on the landscape in order to capture the soundscape for a given duration.
+This is when you will be placing the recorder at a designated [location](#locations) on the landscape in order to capture the soundscape for a given duration.

-There are two different types of recording method that can be used throughout a survey route: [**continuous**](#continuous-recording) and [**segmented**](#segmented-recording).
+There are two different types of recording methods that can be used throughout a survey route: [**segmented**](#segmented-recording) and [**continuous**](#continuous-recording).

 ### Segmented recording

-The **segmented** recording method indicates you will be turning the recorder on and off at each location along a survey route.
+The **segmented** recording method means you will be turning the recorder on and off at each location along a survey route.
 Segmented recording is the most popular method for on and off-road deployments.
-The advantage is that you will only accumulate data and recording for the intended period during the point count.
+The advantage is that you will only [accumulate data](#data-accumulation) and recordings for the intended period matching the point count.
+The disadvantage is that you need to be mindful and carefully follow the steps in order to collect this data properly - manipulating the recorder again and again, can introduce error.

 In general, a segmented recording method will involve the following steps, but refer to each subsection specific to a recorder make and model.

 - Arrive at a survey location and follow safety instructions outlined by the designated point count protocol.
-- Set up the recorder at a fixed location, keeping it at a minimum distance of 5 meters away from the observer to minimize observer sounds, but no more than 20 meters away to minimize error.
-A tripod or stable surface is recommended to support the ARU; do not place the recorder on or near a vehicle as it will pick up vibrations that could mask species detections.
+- Set up the recorder at a fixed location, keeping it at a minimum distance of 5 meters away but no more than 20 meters away if you're simulatenously conducting a point count in order to minimize error (*if you're not conducting a point count, stand a minimum of 5 meters away*).
+- A tripod or stable surface is recommended to support the ARU.
+Do not place the recorder on or near a vehicle as it will pick up vibrations that could mask species detections.
 Placing the recorder to the rear of the vehicle can also minimize the sounds made from a vehicle engine (e.g. car, truck, quad, etc.) after it is shut off.
-- Turn on the unit and speak the designated voice note.
-Move away from the recorder to begin the count and say <span style="font-variant:small-caps;">Start</span>
+- Turn on the unit and speak the designated [voice note](#voice-notes).
+Move away from the recorder to begin the count and say <span style="font-variant:small-caps; color:#003e3f">Start</span>
-- At the end of the count, speak <span style="font-variant:small-caps;">Stop</span>.
+- At the end of the count, say <span style="font-variant:small-caps; color:#003e3f">Stop</span>.
 - Turn off the recorder and move to the next location.
-Repeat steps as necessary to conduct more surveys along a route
+Repeat steps as necessary to conduct more surveys along a route.

 :::{.rmdwarning}
 Do not to speak during the point count survey itself to limit erroneous speech errors picked up by the speech-to-text recognizer